feldera/feldera/docs/sql/datetime.md

 an increased precision for the corresponding type, e.g.:
 `INTERVAL '100' HOUR(3)`

+`EXTRACT(unit FROM interval)` extracts the specified value from an `INTERVAL`.
+Short intervals support EXTRACT of values between DAYS and MILLISECONDS.
+Long intervals support EXTRACT of values MILLENIUM and MONTHS.

 ## Other date/time/timestamp/time interval operations

 The following arithmetic operations are supported: